phosid/Linux-Configuration-Project/README.md

 - URL: http://54.189.211.121.xip.io/

 ## Steps Taken:
-1. In the project, we used Amazon Lightsail for a publicly accessible Ubuntu Linux Server to host the web application.
+1. In this project, I used Amazon Lightsail for a publicly accessible Ubuntu Linux Server to host the web application.
 I made an account with Amazon Web Services and created a Lightsail Instance, selecting the "OS only" option and "Ubuntu 16.04 LTS".
+I kept the instance with its default name.
+As long as you delete the instance within one month, you should not be charged.
 2.